Key takeaways:

 Can I buy a domain that’s already been taken?

-Keep in mind that pricing, negotiation, and potential legal or trademark issues can affect whether a purchase is possible.
-If you want to learn more, we have an article that takes you through the step-by-step process on how to buy a domain name that’s taken.
+Keep in mind that pricing, negotiation, and potential legal or trademark issues can affect whether a purchase is possible, and it doesn’t always lead to a sale.
+You’ll need to be familiar with the process of how to buy a domain name that’s taken.

 Common mistakes to avoid when buying a domain